 There are thousands of legends going around about this gastronomic relic, which already existed 500 million years ago.
 It is born in the rivers, migrates to the sea, where it lives in great depths, and swims back countercurrent at the end of its life.
 The River Miño, in the 30 kilometres (approximately 19 miles) from Crecente to Salvaterra de Miño, is dotted with no less than 400 pesqueiras: in the past, fishermen would use these stone weirs to catch this jawless water vampire that feeds on other fish's blood through its sucker-shaped mouth.

 Arbo welcomes 30,000 diners at the end of April to pay tribute to this fish, with an unappealing appearance, but nonetheless exquisite.
-This festival is in its 57th year, and 600 kilos (over 1,300 pounds) of lamprey are served in 5,000 helpings.
+Six hundred kilos (over 1,300 pounds) of lamprey are served in 5,000 helpings during de festival.
 All specimens are caught the old-fashioned way, and they bear a label giving information on the date of the catch and the fisherman or fisherwoman who caught them.
 In the last few years, traditional recipes have made a comeback, and the main way to cook it is á arbense ("the Arbo way"), in a clay casserole, stewed in its own blood with white rice and toasted bread.
 But there are many other possibilities: dry, stuffed, grilled, with a special type of peas, in an empanada (a typical Galician pie, usually with a savoury filling), with rice, with Russian salad…

 The writer Álvaro Cunqueiro, from the Galician town of Mondoñedo, who was an expert on Galician gastronomy, offered in his work Viajes y yantares por Galicia (Travels and repasts around Galicia) a treatise on lamprey, including all possible ways to prepare it.
 This intellectual claimed that one of the images on the Portico of Glory, at one of the entrances of the Cathedral of Santiago de Compostela, is tasting an empanada filled with this delicious fish.